 Forward contracts are one of the most popular tools because they minimize or negate risk, with a guaranteed exchange rate.
 They lock in currency exchange rates up to a year in the future.
 The forward contract allows a company to forecast expenses accurately by knowing what exchange rate will be used.

-Market orders allow you to either capture a move in your favour or protect against an adverse currency movement.
-There are two types: 1) Limit orders, which target an exchange rates that is better than the current market rate, and 2) Stop loss orders, which protect you against market volatility by setting a worst-case exchange rate and triggering a trade.
+Market orders allow you to either capture a move in your favor or protect against an adverse currency movement.
+There are two types:

 Doing business overseas requires an agile and flexible invoicing strategy to avoid the pitfalls of currency volatility.
 Businesses must decide how often to invoice and which currency to use.

 Emerging financial technology innovations have taken much of the pain away from dealing with overseas customers, but businesses must decide when and if they need to convert currency transactions to achieve the least currency rate volatility exposure.

 There are a variety of strategies in handling foreign currency for invoicing.
 If you do a large amount of overseas invoicing, foreign exchange, and global payment solution providers offer a great alternative to banks.

 Finally, the risk management tools including forward contracts and market orders allow you to both lock in favorable exchange rates and automatically trigger currency trades as the rates rise or fall.